Mechanical arm: Before the Modern Era

 The history of prosthetic limbs came to be by such great inventors.
-The world's first and earliest functioning body parts are two toes from Ancient Egypt.
+The world's first and earliest functioning prosthetic body parts are two toes from Ancient Egypt.
 Because of their unique functionality, these toes are an example of a true prosthetic device.
 These toes carry at least forty percent of the body's weight.
 Most prosthetic limbs would be produced after there is intensive studying of a human being's form by using modern equipment.
 Prosthetic limbs were used during the war too, including during the late 1480s.
 A German knight, who served with the Holy Roman Emperor Charles V, was injured during the war.
 Even though prosthetic limbs were expensive, this particular limb was manufactured by an armor specialist.
 Soldiers were allowed to continue their career because of prosthetics.
 The fingers could grasp a shield, hold reins to horses, and even a quill when drafting an important document.